hpc/charliecloud/doc/tutorial.rst

 .. literalinclude:: ../examples/hello/Dockerfile
    :language: docker

-This creates a minimal Debian Stretch image with :code:`ssh` installed.
+This creates a minimal CentOS 8 image with :code:`ssh` installed.
 We will encounter more complex Dockerfiles later in this tutorial.

 .. note::